Kingsford-Group/variantstore/README.md

 API
 --------
-* 'variantstore construct': construct a variation graph and position index.
+* `variantstore construct`: construct a variation graph and position index.
-* 'variantstore query': query variation graph for variants using the position index.
+* `variantstore query`: query variation graph for variants using the position index.

 Build
 -------